FluxCode101/PyShooter/README.md

 How to play:
 - Use WASD to move the ship in each direction
-- use mouse to aim at the desired direction
+- Use mouse to aim at the desired direction
--
+- Quickly Quit with ESC Key